 - 1. The final product of this task will be a "Consolidated" TIP that conforms to IIJA and any subsequent transportation authorization planning provisions and meets any required air quality conformity requirements. - 2.
-Maintain TIP software management system.
-The estimated cost of this work is \$9,600.
+Update to new TIP software management system.
+The estimated cost of this work is \$39,600.